Housing and Innovation in Revit (HIR)

 Refer to the EG1004 Grading Policy for exact point values.

-Milestones, Benchmarks, and Deliverables
+Milestones, Benchmarks, and Submission

-Note: A benchmark and commission approval from a TA for the project may only be made at the end of the Lab or during Open Lab
+Note: A benchmark and commission approval from a TA for the project may only be made at the end of the lab or during Open Lab.

 Preliminary Design Investigation